turangarusso/RuxoAC/README.md

 end

 ```
-You MUST add your discord and steam discord id in the config server file, for admin and staff.
+You MUST add your discord and steam discord id in the config server file, for admin and server staff.

 ```
 	BypassAdmin = {